zhaocai/alfred-workflow/README.md

 ## FEATURES:

-* Functions for finding your bundle ID, cache and storage paths, and query arguments.
+* Functions for finding the bundle ID, cache and storage paths, and query arguments.
+* Shows exceptions and debug output in the Mac OS X Console
 * Functions for reading and writing plist files.
-* Shows exceptions and debug output in the Mac OS X Console
-* A class to simplify generating feedback XML for Alfred.
+* Functions to simplify generating feedback XML for Alfred.
 * Adds ruby gems repositories to the workflow bundle so you can package gems with your workflow.
-* A class to simplify saving and retrieving settings.
+* Functions to simplify saving and retrieving settings.

 ## REQUIREMENTS: